 If you're spending with travel credit cards you get the Visa or Mastercard exchange rate for your purchases, depending on your card provider, which is about the best you'll find anywhere.

-Travel credit cards are designed for people who want the security of using a credit card when paying for goods and services abroad, but don't want to pay extra for it.
+A travel credit card also has the security of using a credit card when paying for goods and services abroad, but you don't have to pay extra for it.

-You can also get rewards for spending - at home or abroad - with the best travel credit cards offering airline or other loyalty points as well as being free to use overseas.
+You can also get rewards for spending - at home or abroad - with our top picks offering airline or other loyalty points.
+These can then be redeemed for a variety of travel perks on your next trip.

 If you're spending with travel credit cards you get the Visa or Mastercard exchange rate for your purchases, depending on your card provider, which is about the best you'll find anywhere.